 Known as a good student and talented editor, Olga was president of her class of 19 students, as well as a member of several extracurricular groups.
 She studied the arts while still finding time to

-Through research, I was able to find evidence of Olga’s birth on June 6, 1898 in Kennard, Nebraska, and her subsequent education at Florence Grade School, Central High School, Omaha University , and the Chicago Academy of Fine Arts.
+Olga Strimple was born on June 6, 1898 in Kennard, Nebraska.
+She received her education at Florence Grade School, Central High School, Omaha University , and the Chicago Academy of Fine Arts.
 On a break from school, she met Cecil Strimple, a former soldier who fought in World War I, and the love of Olga’s life.
 They married in June 1925 and made Omaha their home.

 But time goes on,

 Olga returned to UNO as President and Executive Secretary of the Alumni Association in 1941, and remained president until 1944; she was their first paid employee.
 In her years on the board, she worked to gain accreditation for the Omaha chapter of the American Association of University Women.
 She later became the Executive Secretary of the Association, and its first paid employee.
 Olga was awarded a lifetime membership in October of 1945; her contributions were so significant that her resignation in 1948 was rejected by the Board.
 Instead, she was granted a six-month leave of absence.
 Minutes from the meeting include the notes from the actual discussion, and report “Dr. Thompson said that Mrs. Strimple had developed this association work, had taken it on a part time bases [sic], but gave full time service and that we owe her gratefulness